ISSUIUC/ISS-PCB/CONTRIBUTING.md

 When adding custom libraries to a project you must point KiCad to the library file using a relative path linked to the repository and not your local computer or else the library will not load correct when the project is opened by other contributors.

 - ### **Accessing Settings**

   - **Schematics:** Symbol Editor --> Preferences --> Manage Symbol Libraries --> Project Specific Libraries
   - **Footprints:** Footprint Editor --> Preferences --> Manage Footprint Libraries --> Project Specific Libraries
   - **3D Models:** Footprint Editor --> Open Footprint --> File --> Footprint Properties --> 3D Models

 - ### **Setting the Path**

   - `${KIPRJMOD}/../../` copy this and replace everything before `lib` in the path for the library file
     - ${KIPRJMOD} tells KiCad to look in the same folder as the project file
     - /../../ tells KiCad to jump back two folder levels (project --> boards --> root)
     - KiCad will then search for the `lib` folder and the rest of the file path as normal
   - This is the same method for all three component file types

-Below is a good example with a relative path and a bad example with a user specific path
+Below is a good example with a relative path and a bad example with a user specific path.
+The steps to import a library are also shown.
+Navigating to this window by following the "Accessing Settings" section.

 ![KiCad Relative Paths](/images/ISS-PCB_Relative_Library_Paths.PNG)